iocafe/iocafe-doc/source/platform-abstraction/threads/210403-threads.rst

 threads
 ==================================

 The eosal thread API is wrapper for operating system threads.
-It exist to provide unified interface to thread specific functionality.
+It provides unified interface to thread functionality.

 create and terminate attached thread